 In between halls 9 and 10, there is an exhibition dedicated to Ice Age.
 These are periods starting as early as 700 million until 2.8 million years ago and exhibits are correlating today’s climate changes with the ice age.

 Further halls (11-13) represent collections from prehistoric periods: Paleolithic, the Neolithic, and the start of the Bronze Age in hall 11, with stone tools, ivory beads, clay vessels on display; prehistoric salt mine and settlement of Hallstatt is showcased in hall 12; in the hall 13, the period in Central Europe from the Late Bronze Age through the Iron Age until the end of the first millennium AD is represented with rich collections.

 The next halls (14-15) are focused on anthropology, human evolution, and development through ages until the Neolithic era.
 Visitors can see the evolution of humans as a historical, biological process, but also the cultural development as a significant component of humanization.

 A modular approach to the content is enabling visitors to enjoy both playful, interactive access and an in-depth look at more complex knowledge.
 The exhibition provides examples of bipedalism in humans together with the evolution of brain size and functionality through life-size models both physical and virtual.
 Many interactive exhibits are giving opportunities to visitors to learn through play.

 The planetarium is located in hall 16.
-There is a program of films related to astronomy and life on Earth and also live shows with astronomers presenting the night sky and take you virtually to various places in the universe.
+There is a program of films related to astronomy and life on Earth and also live shows with astronomers presenting the night sky and taking you virtually to various places in the universe.
 Movies include stories about the origins of life, the Solar system, Earth through time, dinosaurs, volcanos, natural forces and catastrophes, and many more.
 The planetarium is a great place for children to learn through visual presentations.